April 2026

 “Not machines,” her father murmured.

 The men had come because her parents were not only missionaries.
-In the low countries, along the swollen rivers and freight canals, they had become something harder to classify: preachers, organizers, smugglers of doctrine, public enemies to the labor brokers who fed the inland cities.
-They taught from scripture in the morning and printed leaflets at night.
+Along the swollen rivers and freight canals of the low country, they had become something harder to classify: preachers, organizers, smugglers of doctrine, public enemies to the labor brokers who fed the inland cities.
+They taught scripture in the morning and printed leaflets at night.
 They believed God had given humankind dominion, yes, but not license.
-The world was given into human keeping, not desecration.
-There was a difference between stewardship and violation, and in the decades since the first engineered workers had entered the ports, almost no one in power had cared to preserve it.
+The world had been given into human keeping, not desecration.
+There was a difference between stewardship and violation, and in the years since the first engineered workers had entered the ports, almost no one in power had cared to preserve it.

 Eliza understood little of the politics, only its shapes.
 Men arrived at odd hours.
 Her father wrote messages in code.
 Her mother burned documents in the washbasin.
 Sometimes a skiff would cut its engine a hundred yards from shore and drift the rest of the way like a penitent.